-So how do things add up?
-Which of the two cameras – the Canon 1D C or the Nikon D7500 – has the upper hand?
+So what is the bottom line?
+Is the Canon 1D C better than the Nikon D7500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).